Taking AP Exams in 2021

 What is AP Classroom?

 AP Classroom is an online resource for students enrolled in AP courses taught by authorized AP teachers.
-Students taking the exam only do not have access to this system.
+Students taking the exam only do not have access to features used by teachers but can access AP Daily Videos through AP Classroom.

 How can I get answers to other questions about AP?